 There are tried and true ways to personalize an engagement ring, from engraving your initials inside the band to designing an entirely unique custom ring.
 But design choices offer less expected, secret little ways to give an engagement ring personal meaning.

 You can incorporate aesthetic elements that are rich with sentimental significance for you as a couple but which won’t be obvious to the outside world.
-Consider these ideas for giving an engagement ring a highly personal touch, while sticking with a classic and timeless overall look:
+Consider these ideas to give a personal touch to your engagement ring, while sticking with a classic and timeless overall look:

 Choosing a gemstone in a color with significance to the bride or to you as a couple will strongly imbue the ring with personal meaning without making a major statement to the outside world.
 You might select the bride’s or the groom’s birthstone, for example an aquamarine engagement ring (such as the Aquamarine Willow Ring, above) for a March birthday, a sapphire engagement ring for a September birthday, or an amethyst engagement ring for a February birthday.
 Depending on how it would look, you may even be able to incorporate both of your birthstones into one ring—the Sapphire Willow Ring with Lab Emerald Accents includes both birthstones of a September-May couple.